Should I buy a car through my business or personally?

 When you purchase your car through your company, it becomes a business asset and one of the main advantages is tax relief.

-A company can claim allowances on the cost of the vehicle, with the rate depending on CO2 emissions.
+A company can claim allowances on the cost of the vehicle, with the rate depending on CO2 emissions, and the wider Corporation Tax position should also be considered.

 Zero-emission cars may qualify for a 100 per cent first-year allowance, while higher-emission cars generally lead to higher Benefit in Kind (BiK) charges, making them less tax efficient.